ahaggard2013/binaryninja-ollama/README.md

     - Make a pull request.

 - Ideas:
-    - Improved 'all function' renaming (see code comments)
     - target single variable naming instead of all variables on a line
     - generate AI comments describing code
     - Structure Recovery